-The arrival of COVID-19 in FY20 restricted our ability to carry out audits on compliance with the Code.
-Instead, our focus in FY20 was on incorporating environmental, social and ethical considerations into our supplier selection processes.
-We have also matured our approach and now include a scored section in our Request for Proposal (RFP) process where we seek information from suppliers on their non-financial performance and credentials.

-While our initial focus has been on our top 100 suppliers, we are conscious there may be suppliers who do not sit in this category who also bring risks of modern slavery due to the nature of their business - for example, those that employ migrant labour.
-In the remainder of FY21 (to 30 June) and in FY22 we will investigate how we can more effectively monitor and mitigate any modern slavery risks within this part of our supply chain.
+We incorporate environmental, social and ethical considerations into our supplier selection processes, including using a scored section in our RFP process where we seek information from suppliers on their nonfinancial performance and credentials.
+While our initial focus for our Supplier Code of Conduct audits and checks has been on our top 100 suppliers, we are conscious there may be suppliers who do not sit in this category who also bring risks of modern slavery due to the nature of their business for example, those that employ migrant labour.
+In the coming financial year, we will investigate how we can more effectively monitor and mitigate any modern slavery risks within this part of our supply chain.